armandfaux/GomokuAI/README.md

 ## Algorithm

-I implemented a minimax algorithm to compute the best move The algorithm anticipates X moves in advance, you can configure the depth However, a high depth implies higher calculation time
+I implemented a minimax algorithm to compute the best move.
+The algorithm anticipates X moves in advance, you can configure the depth.
+However, a high depth implies higher calculation time

 The AI evaluates the board based on a formula of my own design, in order to be able to pick the move that gives the best odds of winning